ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/3rd Level/Gravitational Shockwave.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- *You create a shockwave of gravity by creating a small implosion.
-The strong gravity pushes anything not bolted down away from the implosion*
+The strong gravity shockwave carries anything nearby away from the implosion.*
 	- All creatures within the target sphere must make a Constitution saving throw to avoid being pushed away.
 		- On a failure, they receive knockback away from the center of the sphere.
 If they are close enough to the center of the sphere, they take additional knockback.
 		- On a success, nothing happens.